-- o A Final Program Report - Notification of your event(s) at least 2 weeks in advance with two complimentary tickets, if applicable.
+- O A Final Program Report in the form of a Final Budget Form - Notification of your event(s)at least 2 weeks in advance with two complimentary tickets, if applicable.
 Projects may be audited by Auburn Public Theater staff, panelists, or other appointed persons. - O Credit to Auburn Public Theater for support on all publicity and printed materials.
-Suggested acknowledgement language is on the Auburn Public Theater website. - o Immediate notification if a project cannot take place or if there are any changes in project plans. - o Awarded funds must be returned if a project cannot take place.
+Suggested acknowledgment language is on the Auburn Public Theater website. - o Immediate notification if a project cannot take place or if there are any changes in project plans. - o Awarded funds must be returned if a project cannot take place.